diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/SendMoneyView.tsx.md

-# SendMoneyView.tsx
+# The Sending

-This view provides a portal for sending money.
-It supports multiple payment rails (simulated) and is secured by a high-fidelity biometric confirmation modal.
-The modal simulates facial scanning and secure ledger processing to create a trustworthy user experience.
+This is the direction of energy.
+An act not of spending, but of transmission.
+It is the conscious projection of your resources from your own sphere into another, a deliberate and focused transfer of will.
+Each sending is an affirmation of connection, secured by the sacred geometry of cryptography and the absolute authority of your own biometric seal.